Roosevelt High School

 Please note:

 • ELL/ML students – Contact Ms. Pewitt jmpewitt@seattleschools.org if you have program questions.
-For general course questions for ELL/ML students, contact your future Roosevelt counselor.
+For general course questions for ELL/ML students, contact your Roosevelt counselor.

 • Interested in Running Start?
 If this will be your first time, submit requests for a full schedule at Roosevelt and contact your future Roosevelt Counselor to discuss this option.
+If you took Running Start classes this year, you can select that during Registration.
+Be sure to follow up with your RHS counselor for the paperwork.

-• AP US Govt Politics and AP Comparative Government – These year-long course involve high-level analytical thought and research.
+• AP US Govt Politics and AP Comparative Government – These year-long courses involve high-level analytical thought and research.
 They progress quickly and require a significant amount of homework.
 If you select one of these courses, you need to have done your due diligence in considering the decision to take either of these courses.
 There will not be space for you to exit these courses later and take a less rigorous course instead.

 Still need help?